Lecodeurenretard/API/README.md

 - `get-html.php`: Give the HTML format of the requested ressource.

-- `index.php`: Redirects to `get-req.php`; will **lose the headers** so it is not recomended to requests this page instead of `get-req`
+- `index.php`: Redirects to `get-json.php`; will **lose the headers** so it is not recomended to requests this page instead of `get-json`

 ## How to make a request
 ### Quick explaination
-In order to make a request you have to send a HTTP request to one of the endpoints with the parameter "__`file`__" set to the name of the music you want, the extention (.mp3) is optional.
+In order to make a request you have to send a HTTP request to one of the URIs with the parameter "__`file`__" set to the name of the music you want, the extention (.mp3) is optional.
-Ex: `curl api.musiques.nils.test.sc2mnrf0802.universe.wf/get-req.php?file=An%20Oasis%20In%20Time`
+Ex: `curl api.musiques.nils.test.sc2mnrf0802.universe.wf/get-json.php?file=An%20Oasis%20In%20Time`

 ### Typical request
 Here is the request shown in the last part:
 ```
-GET /get-req.php?file=An%20Oasis%20In%20Time HTTP/1.0
+GET /get-json.php?file=An%20Oasis%20In%20Time HTTP/1.0
 X-Country-Code: FR
 X-Autonomous-System: 15557
 Host: api.musiques.nils.test.sc2mnrf0802.universe.wf